Asana and Salesforce Integration How To Guide

 Why Integrate Asana and Salesforce?

-You may want to achieve both of these outcomes, or just one.
-The three different options in this blog will help you achieve different outcomes.
+You may want to achieve all of these outcomes, or just one.
+The three different options in this blog will help you achieve different outcomes in different ways, so that you can pick the perfect one for you.
+These options are:

 Options one and three are worth reading first If you’re only interested in automating processes and nothing more.
-But if you want to combine projects and tasks from Salesforce and Asana then you need to read option two.
+But if you want to combine projects and tasks from Salesforce and Asana into visualizations like Gantt charts or dashboards, then you need to option two.

-If you’re interested in both options then you better take a look at all three options to ensure you make the best choice.
+If you’re interested in achieving all three of these outcomes then you better take a look at all three options to ensure you make the best choice.

 Asana Salesforce Integration Option 1: Asana for Salesforce